Tacos y Liquor

 First there was Igni, chef Aaron Turner’s intimate all-fire, all-local tasting-menu restaurant in a Geelong backstreet.
 Then came The Hot Chicken Project, Turner’s love letter to Nashville-style fried chicken.
 For his next trick, Turner zoomed in on another much-loved dish from the Americas, tacos, with this 40-seat taqueria.

 Scallop and cactus make cameos on the small rotating menu of tostadas (deep-fried tortillas).
-Side dishes include street corn, chicken-fat rice with beans, and regional specials such as birra (a beef consommé with shredded beans).
+There are also a couple of side dishes including street corn and chicken-fat rice with beans.
 Although Turner has a reputation for doing things in-house at Igni, he’s leaving the tortilla-making to Melbourne’s peerless La Tortilleria.

 Like the name suggests, drinks are the other half of Tacos y Liquor.
 There are Margaritas and Palomas, of course.
 Mezcals and tequilas are also on high rotation, while beer and wine (red and white field blends from SA’s Vinteloper) are on tap, poured into rustic half-litre jars if you so desire.
 Bottled wine is also available to buy from The Hot Chicken Project across the road.
 All the booze is considered and to the point, which is what Tacos y Liquor is all about.

 best restaurants, cafes and bars